-This chilli chutney recipe is another of those simple little recipes that tastes great and is so easy to make.
+This chilli chutney recipe is another of those simple little recipes that tastes incredible yet is so easy to make.
+Not only is it quick to make but it stores well.
 It is delicious served with cheese and biscuits, cold meats or in any sandwich.
+Like most chutney recipes it is very adaptable so feel free to add in any other fruit or vegetables you have spare.

 Chilli Chutney Ingredients: